 To be a licensed engineer all states require documentation of education or equivalent and accept a degree from an ABET accredited engineering program, in addition to passing exams and/or demonstrating sufficient work experience.
 At Brown seven bachelor of science programs are accredited by the Engineering Accreditation Commission of ABET.
-These are the programs in Biomedical, Chemical and Biochemical, Computer, Electrical, Materials, and Mechanical Engineering.
+These are the programs in Biomedical, Chemical, Computer, Electrical, Materials, and Mechanical Engineering.
 Within each of these concentration programs there are several options, each of which is accredited and eligible for pursuit of certification or licensure in each state

 - Secondary Grades Biology Teacher (Grades 7-12)

 - Secondary Grades Chemistry Teacher (Grades 7-12)

 - Secondary Grades Mathematics Teacher (Grades 7-12) - (beginning May 2021 graduates)